Dec. 13, 2010

 Fullback/Tackle

 Bronislau "Bronko" Nagurski was a three-time All-American during his career in Minnesota.
 A consensus All-American as a senior, Nagurski helped the Gophers to an 18-4-2 record and the 1927 Big Ten Championship during his career.
 His No. 72 was eventually retired by the school, and he was part of the inaugural class of inductees to the College Football Hall of Fame in 1951.
 Professionally, he played for the Chicago Bears from 1930-37, leading the Bears to seven division titles and two NFL Championships and became the only NFL player to be named All-Pro at three non-kicking positions.
 Nagurski began a professional wrestling career following the 1937 season, winning three heavyweight championships.
 He returned to the gridiron in 1943, helped Chicago to another NFL Championship and cemented his place as part of the NFL's first Hall of Fame Class in 1963.
-One of college football's postseason awards bears his namesake, as the Bronko Nagurski Award is presented annually to the nation's outstanding defensive player. (return to chart)
+One of college football's postseason awards bears his namesake, as the Bronko Nagurski Award is presented annually to the nation's outstanding defensive player. (

 Charles Woodson, Michigan (1995-1997)